 To help us recognize the meaning of servant leadership Robert Greenleaf gave us a test for servant-leaders in business.

 Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society?
 Will they benefit or at least not be further deprived?
 Robert Greenleaf

-Some of the best real world servant leadership examples in business probably come from your own experiences.
+Some of the best real world servant leadership examples probably come from your own experiences.
 Managers, colleagues, team leaders who quietly serve others without asking for recognition or reward.

-This quiet service by those close to you (and your own service too) is just as important as our examples of servant leadership in the workplace.
+This quiet, meaningful service by those close to you (and your own service too) is just as important as our examples of servant leadership in the workplace.

-Many leading business thinkers and writers recognize the value of servant leadership:
+Many leading business thinkers and writers recognize the fundamental principles of servant leadership:

 Organizations exist to serve.
 Period.
 Leaders live to serve.
 Period.
 Tom Peters

 The key to greatness is to look for people’s potential and spend time developing it.
 Peter Drucker